-**this is a supporting resource to support further understanding of the concept of 'ready, willing, able' made visible on the learning disposition cards set available at
+This post is a supporting resource to enable further understanding of the concept of 'ready, willing, able' made visible on the learning disposition cards set available from the KGlearning shop

-Google “learning dispositions” and multiple definitions and discussions are presented, each one reflecting and contributing to the complexity of the idea.
-In this article we will lean on the definition of “dispositions” from our National Early Years Learning Framework which states that dispositions are “enduring habits of mind and actions, and tendencies to respond in characteristic ways to situations, for example, maintaining an optimistic outlook, being willing to persevere approaching new experiences with confidence”.
+Google 'learning dispositions' and multiple definitions and discussions are presented, each one reflecting and contributing to the complexity of the idea.
+In this article we will lean on the definition of dispositions from our national Early Years Learning Framework¹ which states dispositions are “enduring habits of mind and actions, and tendencies to respond in characteristic ways to situations, for example, maintaining an optimistic outlook, being willing to persevere approaching new experiences with confidence”.

-I have sometimes found it helpful to see that children progress along a continuum of 'being ready, being willing, being able' as they draw on the complexity of their disposition for learning in any given context.We will use an example of a child demonstrating a disposition of bravery by riding their bike down a ramp as a way to illustrate this.
+I have sometimes found it helpful to see that children progress along a continuum of being ready, being willing, being able as they draw on the complexity of their disposition for learning in any given context³.
+Let's explore an example of a child demonstrating the disposition of bravery by riding their bike down a ramp as a way to illustrate this.

-Children show willingness when they demonstrate engagement of that learning disposition.
+Children show willingness when they demonstrate engagement of a learning disposition.
 In this example, the child demonstrates their willingness towards bravery when they line their bike up to the top of the ramp and experiment with various strategies in getting down the ramp.
-Perhaps they look to you for encouraging words and you remind them of their bravery earlier in the week at taking up that challenge of trying an unfamiliar vegetable.
-They respond, indicating their understanding that bravery crosses contexts.
+Perhaps they look to you for encouraging words and you remind them of their bravery earlier in the week at taking up the challenge of trying an unfamiliar vegetable.
+They respond, indicating their understanding of how bravery crosses contexts.

 Educators and teachers play a significant role in supporting children’s dispositions in a number of ways:

-Our ability to notice is where it starts and therefore building our knowledge and understanding of learning dispositions is helpful.
+Our ability to notice is where it starts, therefore building our knowledge and understanding of learning dispositions is helpful.

-We recognise through children’s play episodes how a child's funds of knowledge shows ‘readiness, willingness and ableness’ to develop, diversify or progress learning.
-We also recogniseand value the place of dispositions in children’s learning just as we do the importance of skills and knowledge.
+We recognise through children’s play episodes how a child's fund of knowledge shows ‘readiness, willingness and ableness’ to develop, diversify or progress learning.
+We also recognise and value the place of dispositions in children’s learning, just as we do the importance of skills and knowledge.

 It is only then, we are able to respond in a way that reinforces, strengthens and enhances children’s learning dispositions.